mschlenker/qemu-wrappers/README.md

 If no DHCP configuration is present, an example is emitted.
 Just copy and paste it to `/etc/dhcp/dhcpd.conf` and `/etc/default/isc-dhcp-server` repspectively.

+### quickcloud.sh

+Create an Ubuntu or Debian VM from the respective's project cloud init images.
+The script creates a minimal seed ISO for cloud init that just sets the host name and adds the user's SSH key.
+You might overwrite with a more sophisticated seed image.
+Always the latest cloud image for the chosen distribution will be downloaded.

+1. Create a directory for the VM to live in
+1. Copy the configuration `quickcloud_config.sh` to the target directory and adjust according to your needs
+1. Start the VM as non-root user: `./quickcloud.sh /path/to/targetdir`

+After starting up, the script tries to read the MAC address specified from the arp cache and retrieve its IP address:

+    Successfully started, use

+    vncviewer localhost:23

+    to see the system console.
+    Waiting 15 seconds for the MAC to appear...
+    You should now be able to run

+    ssh debian@198.51.100.112

 ### quickdebuntu.sh

 Create an Ubuntu or Debian VM from scratch with debootstrap.